Use webpack-dev-server and react-hot-loader with Phoenix

 React.render(<App />, document.getElementById('root'))

-This renders our App (that we haven’t made yet) to an element with the id root (that we also haven’t made yet).
+(that we also haven’t made yet).
 Splitting your React components into separate files let’s react-hot-loader reload them independently from each other.

-Here’s a simple web/static/js/App.js:
+Here’s a simple web/static/js/App.js

 import React, { Component } from 'react'